 This adorable canvas candy bowl with its abstract design is lots of fun to stitch.
 Bargello is combined with a variety of textured stitches worked on 18 count mono canvas.
 When all the stitching is complete, it is backed with fabric and made into a bowl to hold candies, jewellery or whatnot!

 The stitches chosen are needlepoint stitches: bargello, crescent stitch and variations, Scotch, Norwich or waffle, smyrna cross, wheat stitch, triangle stitch and eyelets.
 Finishing instructions are included.

 By France Robert

-Dodecagon is a stimulating sampler of layered String Art Stitches and intricate borders.
+Dodecagon is a stimulating sampler of layered String Art stitches and intricate borders.
 String Art stitches include: 8-point Star, Double Fan, Sprats Head, Crescent Wave, Chilly Hollow, and many more.
 It is designed to have you thinking outside the box.
 There is no kit for this course, therefore you stitch it in your own colour harmony.
-This course is offered in both French and English text.
+This course is offered in both French and English texts.
 COME AND EXPLORE!

 By Lorene Salt

 Shockwave is a beginner canvaswork piece designed to showcase interesting techniques such as bargello, a layered board, crescent petal flower clusters, and a variety of canvaswork stitches.
 Each corner is different so a lot of stitches are covered.
 The stitches for this piece fall into the five main categories of straight, diagonal, cross, tied and looped, and decorative.
 You will pick a colour of Caron Watercolours, and then pull colours from this thread to build your colour palette using #5 Perle Cotton.
 Metallics are used as an accent.
 The course is divided into six lessons.